 French: War and Culture; Early Modern French History, Art, and Literature; Digital Humanities; History of Newspapers and Information Networks; Theater; Human Rights and Social Justice; Medical History; History of Emotion; Women’s Writing and History; Multiculturalism in France.

 Dr. Pichichero is a literary scholar and cultural historian of early modern France (Renaissance through Napoleonic era).
-Her book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon, is forthcoming with Cornell University Press, 2017) has been shortlisted for the 2017 Kenshur Prize.
+Her first book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon (Cornell University Press, 2017) has been shortlisted for the 2017 Kenshur Prize.
 The book argues that "military enlightenment" is not a paradoxical expression, but rather one of the most important synergies and legacies of the Enlightenment.
-Combining the study of literary works, art, treatises of moral philosophy, and military writings to show the ways that the enlightened public engaged in military issues and how the military sphere generated and applied French Enlightenment ideas with regard to the phenomenon of war, the human body and emotions, social equality, and human rights.
+Combining the study of literary works, art, treatises of moral philosophy, and martial writings dating to the period of the first global wars, the book traces an evolving public discourse on how to wage war efficiently, effectively, and yet humanely.
 Dr. Pichichero’s current research projects focus on early modern journalism and on theorizing war, violence, and representation in early modern literature, visual and performing arts.

 “Pierre Corneille and Military Drama: Power, Potlatch, Mérite,” Modern Language Notes, Volume 132, Number 4 (September 2017), 1090-1117.

 “Words of the ‘Wise Captain’: Corneille, Le Cid, and Fidelity,” Renaissance Drama, Volume 43, Number 1 (Spring 2015), 27-52.